ThatAlecs/hchome/README.md

 # hchome

-The easy to edit home page for your website.
+Save loads of time making the basic features of your website.